thevinayysharma/Layout_Web_Assessment/README.md

 > Semantic commits and code forma using prettier.
 - [✔️] Mention the execution time for each API
 ![image](https://user-images.githubusercontent.com/68610608/184121244-13b6c945-2796-4a6c-a913-5a40fb636c37.png)
----

-- [✔️] Provide the table/collection for database. > Inbuilt with RAPID API support.
-- [✔️] Provide basic validations if needed

 ## ACKNOWLEDGEMENTS
 - Good learning experience.